Tarek Nour Communications

 Tarek Nour Communications is a global marketing and communications company headquartered in Giza, Egypt.
 It is one of the largest advertising agencies in the Middle East.

+History

 When founded in 1979 by Tarek Nour, the company was the first private advertising agency operating in Egypt.

-About The Founder

-Tarek Nour, born in 1945 in Cairo, he is the Chairman of the Board of Directors of Tarek Nour Telecommunications Company.
+Tarek Nour, born in 1945 in Cairo, is the Chairman of the Board of Directors of Tarek Nour Telecommunications Company.

+Awards

-The agency was awarded several Awards in recognition of creativity, initiative, excellence, and outstanding contributions in the media and advertising industry.
+The agency was awarded several awards in recognition of creativity, initiative, excellence, and outstanding contributions in the media and advertising industry.